shakes76/PatternAnalysis-2024/recognition/Siamese-48008361/README.md

    *Image 1: ResNet50 Architecture (Rastogi, 2022)*
    ![alt text](graphs/resnet50.png)
-   - ResNet50 backbone (pre-trained on ImageNet) and layers are unfrozen
+   - ResNet50 backbone (pre-trained on ImageNet) and layers are unfrozen.
+Other networks such as Inception-v3 and efficientnet-b0 were also tested, but ResNet50 was chosen as it provided the best results.
    - Global Average Pooling layer (AveragePool2d with fixed 1x1 output dimension) at end, but 2x2 max pooling layer used between layers
    - Output: 2048-dimensional feature vector